d-bl/GroundForge/docs/help/Site-map.md

 A tile is a rectangular grid section with stitches.

-Withe simple tiling these are repeated in both directions as on a checker board, optionally horizontally shifted by half rectangles as in a brick wall.
+Withe simple tiling these are repeated in both directions as on a checker board, or horizontally shifted by a half rectangle as in a brick wall.

 With complex tiling the rectangles can be shifted either horizontally or vertically by any number of stitches,